About me

-Hi, I’m Christina, a software engineer with 8 years of experience in building and maintaining large code bases, working across the whole software lifecycle.
+Hi, I’m Christina, a professional software engineer working across the whole software lifecycle, striving in multidisciplinary settings and non-mainstream niches.

 I have some code on GitHub, but most lives in proprietary company repositories.